mnp/dispwatch/README.md

 # Emacs dispwatch #

-This package watches the current display geometry (pixel width and height) and gives your hook a call if it changes.
+This package watches the current display configuration (name, pixel width and height, physical dimensions, and work area) and gives your hook a call if it changes.
 Intended use case is plugging/unplugging a monitor.

 ## Usage ##